MilesMcBain/friendlyeval/README.md

 ```

 ### Working with argument lists containing column names
 When wrapping `group_by` it's likely you'll want to pass a list of column names.
-Here's how that is done using what was typed, `dplyr` style:
+Here's how that is done using what was input, `dplyr` style:

 ```
 reverse_group_by <- function(dat, ...){